About to dive into the world of hostels and don't know what to pack? Don't worry, we've got you covered!

 Plus, everybody in the hostel hates the person who plays their favourite show out loud.

-We've said it before and we'll say it again - do not travel without a pocket knife (unless you're going through airport security with hand luggage only of course!)
+We've said it before and we'll say it again - do not travel without a Swiss Army knife (unless you're going through airport security with hand luggage only of course!)

 Especially if you're staying in a less than fancy hostel where more than three pieces of cutlery is considered a luxury for guests (seriously, this happens way more often than you'd life to think).